polygeo/sedona-examples/README.md

 # Sedona Examples

-This repo demos the functionality of Apache Sedona with PySpark and provides examples that can be easily run on your local machine.
+This repo demos Apache Sedona via tests and notebooks.
+It shows SedonaDB and SedonaSpark.

+Here's how you can get up-and-running fast:

+* install the dependencies with `pip install -r pyproject.toml`
+* open Jupyter: `jupyter lab`

-You can run the test suite as follows: `uv run pytest tests`.
+From there, you can easily run the notebooks.

-Make sure to install [uv](https://docs.astral.sh/uv/) on your machine to run the examples.
-You should also have Java installed (Java 17 works well).

-Here's how to run the test suite with the printed output displayed: `uv run pytest tests -s`.
+You can also use the [uv](https://docs.astral.sh/uv/) package manager to create your Python virtual environment.
+Here are the installation instructions with uv:

+* create an environment with `uv venv`
+* install the dependencies with `uv pip install -f pyproject.toml`
+* open Jupyter: `uv run jupyter lab`

 ## Demo Apache Sedona Capabilities